Act of Accord: Parliament

 Ross argues that "York had miscalculated, but he did not intend to allow his claim to be ignored".
 Having failed to achieve popular acclamation, he pushed his case on a legal front, and it constitutes almost the only business recorded on the Parliamentary Roll for the October 1460 session.
 Both Houses are known to have debated the issue, but the sole extant copy comes from the House of Lords.
 Intense negotiations took place between York, the Nevilles and the lords, along with York's councillors and Henry's lawyers.

-At a meeting between the Houses of Lords and Commons on 7 October, Parliament codified York's dynastic position.
-On the 24th, this was passed into law as the Act of Accord and promulgated on the last day of the month.
+At a meeting between the Houses of Lords and Commons on 7 October, Parliament acknowledged York's position.
+On the 24th, it passed the Act of Accord, which was promulgated on the last day of the month.
 Parliament had, in effect, upheld the Yorkist claim to the throne and, according to historian Craig Taylor, "only the reluctance to remove an anointed king, and so to call into question the legality of the actions of the monarchs since the usurpation of 1399, prevented more radical action from being taken".
 The lords' eventual compromise intimates their own suspicion that both parties' claims were to some degree flawed.
 The lords were doubtless under pressure from York's councillors to reach an agreement, but before they did, the chancellor implored them to propose a better solution, even at that last minute.
 No one did, and the king gave his assent the next day.
 The resulting compromise mirrored the 1420 Treaty of Troyes, which had disinherited the French Dauphin, Charles, in favour of Henry of Monmouth (later Henry V of England), while allowing Charles VI to remain king until he died.
 Forty years later, the Act of Accord decreed that Henry would retain the throne for life, but that on his death, instead of it descending to the Prince of Wales, York—now heir apparent—or York's heirs would succeed instead.
 This also applied if Henry chose to abdicate the throne.